pemmyz/js_keyboardsynth/README.md

 # js_keyboardsynth

-# 🎹 Web Audio Synthesizer
+# 🎹 Super Deluxe Synth

 🔧 **Definition**
 A polyphonic software synthesizer implemented entirely in JavaScript, leveraging the Web Audio API for real-time audio synthesis.
 It does not use any pre-recorded audio samples, instead generating sound entirely from oscillators and gain nodes in real time.